czr1551/edu-cpo-lab-3/README.md

-# GROUP-NO DAY OFF –Lab 3–Variant“Math Expression by String”
+# GROUP-NO DAY OFF –Lab3–Variant“Math Expression by String Substitution”

 This project implements a simple interpreter for mathematical expressions using iterative string substitution.
 It supports variables,